École normale supérieure de Lyon: Training teachers for normal schools

-Recruiting among the most brilliant French students, these two schools used to train the future professors of the French normal schools.
-Whereas these schools were largely regarded as meritocratic, their sisters - the eldest, l'École Normale Supérieure de la Rue d'Ulm, and her feminine counterpart, l'École normale supérieure de jeunes filles de Sèvres -, which trained academics, were de facto dedicated to the heirs of the Parisian elites.
+Recruiting among the most brilliant French students, these two schools used to train the professors of the French normal schools.
+Whereas these schools were largely regarded as meritocratic, their sisters – the eldest, l'École Normale Supérieure de la Rue d'Ulm, and her feminine counterpart, l'École normale supérieure de jeunes filles de Sèvres -, which trained academics, were de facto dedicated to the heirs of the Parisian elites.

 A shift towards secondary and higher education

-Following the decline of normal schools and a reform of national education, the decree of February 19, 1945 granted both institutions the title of Écoles normales préparatoires à l'enseignement secondaire.
-The Schools' purpose changed in the context of a secondary system democratisation.
-By 1956, the length of studies was increased to four years in order to institute a preparation for the agrégation - a prestigious teaching qualification.
+Following a reform of normal schools, the decree of February 19, 1945, granted both institutions the title of Écoles normales préparatoires à l'enseignement secondaire.
+The schools' purpose changed with the growth of the French education system.
+By 1956, the length of studies was increased to four years in order to institute a preparation for the agrégation – a prestigious teaching qualification.
 Increasingly opening up to research, they aligned their development strategies with those of the ENS Ulm and Sèvres.

 The relocation in Lyon

-As part of France's process of decentralisation, the Schools' scientific departments moved in 1987 to Gerland, a former Lyon's industrial district, in the premises of the current Monod campus.
+As part of France's process of decentralisation, the Schools' scientific departments moved in 1987 to Gerland, an old industrial district of Lyon, in the premises of the current Monod campus.
 The relocated institution was named ENS Lyon.

-Humanities students remained in the Paris region within the coeducational École normale supérieure de Fontenay-Saint-Cloud.
+Humanities students remained in the Parisian suburbs within the coeducational École normale supérieure de Fontenay-Saint-Cloud.
 In 2000, this school, informally renamed École normale supérieure lettres et sciences humaines, was transferred to the new Descartes Campus also located in Gerland.

 On the first of January 2010, the two branches merged to become a single institution, retaining the name École normale supérieure de Lyon.

 Academics

 ENS de Lyon is a Grande École, a French institution of higher education that is separate from, but parallel and connected to the main framework of the French public university system.
 Similar to the Ivy League in the United States, Oxbridge in the UK, and C9 League in China, Grandes Écoles are elite academic institutions that admit students through an extremely competitive process.
 Grandes Écoles typically they have much smaller class sizes and student bodies than public universities in France, and many of their programs are taught in English.
-While most Grandes Écoles are more expensive than French universities, ENS de Lyon charges the same tuition fees: €243 annually for the master's degree in 2021–2022; €184 for the Bachelor's.
+While most Grandes Écoles are much more expensive than French universities, ENS de Lyon only charges a relatively small fee (dependent on the student's income) in addition to the standard university tuition fee, even though it increased a little bit in 2025.
 International internships, study abroad opportunities, and close ties with government and the corporate world are a hallmark of the Grandes Écoles.
 Degrees from École normale supérieure are accredited by the Conférence des Grandes Écoles and awarded by the Ministry of National Education (France) (Le Ministère de L'éducation Nationale).
 Alums go on to occupy elite positions within government, administration, and corporate firms in France.

 Teaching at the ENS de Lyon is organised through twelve main departments, spread over the two campuses: